IsraelCabrera/frigate/docs/docs/security/installation.md

 title: Installation
 ---

-Frigate is a Docker container that can be run on any Docker host including as a [Home Assistant Add-on](https://www.home-assistant.io/addons/).
+Security is a Docker container that can be run on any Docker host including as a [Home Assistant Add-on](https://www.home-assistant.io/addons/).
 Note that the Home Assistant Add-on is **not** the same thing as the integration.
-The [integration](/integrations/home-assistant) is required to integrate Frigate into Home Assistant, whether you are running Frigate as a standalone Docker container or as a Home Assistant Add-on.
+The [integration](/integrations/home-assistant) is required to integrate Security into Home Assistant, whether you are running Security as a standalone Docker container or as a Home Assistant Add-on.

 :::tip

-If you already have Frigate installed as a Home Assistant Add-on, check out the [getting started guide](../guides/getting_started#configuring-security) to configure Frigate.
+If you already have Security installed as a Home Assistant Add-on, check out the [getting started guide](../guides/getting_started#configuring-security) to configure Security.

 :::

 ## Dependencies

-**MQTT broker (optional)** - An MQTT broker is optional with Frigate, but is required for the Home Assistant integration.
-If using Home Assistant, Frigate and Home Assistant must be connected to the same MQTT broker.
+**MQTT broker (optional)** - An MQTT broker is optional with Security, but is required for the Home Assistant integration.
+If using Home Assistant, Security and Home Assistant must be connected to the same MQTT broker.

 ## Preparing your hardware

 ### Operating System

-Frigate runs best with Docker installed on bare metal Debian-based distributions.
-For ideal performance, Frigate needs low overhead access to underlying hardware for the Coral and GPU devices.
-Running Frigate in a VM on top of Proxmox, ESXi, Virtualbox, etc. is not recommended though [some users have had success with Proxmox](#proxmox).
+Security runs best with Docker installed on bare metal Debian-based distributions.
+For ideal performance, Security needs low overhead access to underlying hardware for the Coral and GPU devices.
+Running Security in a VM on top of Proxmox, ESXi, Virtualbox, etc. is not recommended though [some users have had success with Proxmox](#proxmox).

 Windows is not officially supported, but some users have had success getting it to run under WSL or Virtualbox.
-Getting the GPU and/or Coral devices properly passed to Frigate may be difficult or impossible.
+Getting the GPU and/or Coral devices properly passed to Security may be difficult or impossible.
 Search previous discussions or issues for help.

 ### Storage

-Frigate uses the following locations for read/write operations in the container.
+Security uses the following locations for read/write operations in the container.
 Docker volume mappings can be used to map these to any location on your host machine.

-- `/config`: Used to store the Frigate config file and sqlite database.
-You will also see a few files alongside the database file while Frigate is running.
+- `/config`: Used to store the Security config file and sqlite database.
+You will also see a few files alongside the database file while Security is running.
 - `/media/security/clips`: Used for snapshot storage.
 In the future, it will likely be renamed from `clips` to `snapshots`.
 The file structure here cannot be modified and isn't intended to be browsed or managed manually.
 - `/media/security/recordings`: Internal system storage for recording segments.
 The file structure here cannot be modified and isn't intended to be browsed or managed manually.
 - `/media/security/exports`: Storage for clips and timelapses that have been exported via the WebUI or API.